react4j/react4j/docs/arez.md

-Another approach that is even easier to test and arguably easier to understand is to have the the `@Action` annotated method set state the defines the "intent" to perform a remote service and then have a separate arez component that uses an `@Autorun` method that observes the "intent" and performs remote call when the intent indicates that it is required.
+Another approach that is even easier to test and arguably easier to understand is to have the the `@Action` annotated method set state the defines the "intent" to perform a remote service and then have a separate arez component that uses an `@Observe` method that observes the "intent" and performs remote call when the intent indicates that it is required.

 So this results in some minor modifications to the employee service so that the action is implemented as follows: